What are the stages of brain injury recovery?

 From acute care to rehabilitation, this guide will walk you through the stages of brain injury recovery.

+A mother of three is rushed to the hospital when part of her face begins to droop and her speech is slurred.
 A construction worker slips and falls from a platform, striking his head against the ground.
 A child rapidly develops flu-like symptoms and a purple rash.
 What do each of these hypothetical patients have in common?
 They have all experienced some form of brain injury.

 While the precise stages of brain injury recovery may differ depending on the type of damage sustained, rehabilitation follows a similar sequence for each.
 Here, we’ll walk you through every step of brain injury recovery, explaining how the brain reacts and, more importantly, how it heals.